-How to Win at Win-Loss Analysis
+How to Win at Win-Loss Analysis Guide

 As a B2B organization, it’s important to understand why you win and lose opportunities.
 Whether acquiring new business, renewing current customers, or growing current account revenue, Win-Loss Analysis gives insight into the decision drivers behind deal outcomes according to your buyers.
 These insights can then be applied to marketing, sales, and product strategies to optimize your buyer’s journey and increase win rates.

 “We strongly recommend working with a third party to create and execute a WLA program.

 This is based on the complex set of requirements and resulting activities documented